 It can seem unfathomable that an insurance company would deny compensation to a grieving family when another party causes an accident like this.
 Many victim families struggle with these cases when they lack an attorney.
 Some of the most common complexities we see include:

 - Denial of fault.
-The insurance company may refuse to pay a claim because they do not believe their policyholder was at fault.
+The insurance company may refuse to pay a claim if it does not believe the policyholder was at fault.

 - Denial of compensation owed to the family.
 Some insurance companies will dispute the losses you claim related to your emotional trauma and damage to the family.

 - Long delays.
-Insurance companies want to delay any settlement offered, hoping to frustrate you into agreeing to a lower settlement value.
+Insurance companies want to delay any settlement offer, hoping to frustrate you into accepting a lower settlement.

-Insurance companies must abide by legal requirements, and any bad-faith action is one our legal team will take seriously.
+Insurance companies must comply with legal requirements, and any bad-faith conduct will be taken seriously by our legal team.
 As a victim yourself, grieving for your lost loved one, you do not deserve to go through this additional trauma.
 Let our team help you learn your options.

 What You Can Do to Minimize Risk After a Fatal Accident